Wharley01/Path/README.md

 `Controllers` contains all your project's `Route`and `Live` Controllers (Can be generated with `php __path create controller yourControllerName`)<br>

-`Database` Folder contains database related codes, it has two folder which includes:<br>
+`Database` Folder contains database related codes, it has two folders which includes:<br>

 1. `Migration` folder contains on all database migration files (can be generated using `php __path create migration yourDBtableName`)
 2. `Models` folder contains all your database table models (can be generated during controller creation)